fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack-manipulation.md

 37 dup
 ```

-The above program will result in an operand stack containing two values `37`.
+The above program will result in an operand stack containing two values: `37 37`.

 ### exch
 If there are more than two items on the operand stack, `exch` allows you to exchange the top two items.
-If the operand stack contains `1 2 3`, the operator `exch` will exhange the `2` and the `3`, resulting in a stack containing `1 3 2`.
+If the operand stack contains `1 2 3`, the operator `exch` will exchange the `2` and the `3`, resulting in a stack containing `1 3 2`.
 The program below demonstrates that behavior.

 ```ps
 1 2 3